kubernetes-sigs/gateway-api/site-src/contributing/style-guide.md

 channel.
 To accomplish that, we use admonitions that look like this:

 ??? success "Standard Channel in v0.5.0+"

     The `HTTPRoute` resource is GA and has been part of the Standard Channel since `v0.5.0`.
 For more information on release channels, refer to the [related documentation](/concepts/versioning).

-??? example "Experimental Channel in v0.6.0+"
+??? example "Experimental Channel in v0.3.0+"

-    The `GRPCRoute` resource is Alpha and has been part of the Experimental Channel since `v0.6.0`.
+    The `TLSRoute` resource is Alpha and has been part of the Experimental Channel since `v0.3.0`.
 For more information on release channels, refer to the [related documentation](/concepts/versioning).

 ## Diagrams